uadmin/uadmin/docs/_build/html/_sources/index.rst.txt

     [   OK   ]   Initializing DB: [9/9]
     [   OK   ]   Server Started: http://127.0.0.1:8000

-Login form will pop up once you start the application.
-Set the username and password as "admin".
+Open your browser and type the ip address above.
+Then login using “admin” as username and password.

 .. image:: assets/loginform.png

 |

-Afterwards, the uAdmin dashboard will display on your screen.
-Let's open the Todo model that you have created.
+You will be greeted by the uAdmin dashboard.
+System models are built in to uAdmin, and the rest are the ones we created, in this case TODO model.

 .. image:: assets/uadmindashboard.png

 |

-On the right side, click Add New Todo.
+Open the TODO model and add a new TODO

 .. image:: assets/todomodel.png

 |

-Fill up the remaining fields in the todo model.
+Fill up the fields like in the example below:

 .. image:: assets/todomodelcreate.png

 |

-Click Save on the bottom right of the screen afterwards to see the output.
+Save it and new data will be added to your model:

 .. image:: assets/todomodeloutput.png